 Unitil - As discussed above, Unitil does not support a framework under which the LDCs must show a non-pipe alternative is infeasible or not “cost effective” before they can replace or retire pipe.
 The question posed by this proposal is telling because it highlights the fact that it is unclear what costs should be included in such an analysis and suggests that this may not be a practical framework at this time.
 For example. networked geothermal is still in the pilot stage in the Commonwealth, and the true costs and useful life of the technology may not be fully understood.
 In addition, the cost-effectiveness of new and evolving non-pipe alternatives would be subject to multiple assumptions concerning uncertain factors such as the pace of renewable/energy storage development, the total cost of large-scale intermittent renewable generating sources, the cost of electric system upgrades necessary to enable electrification, how long gas generation will be on the margin, workforce transition costs, etc.) As the number of assumptions increase, the conclusions that may be drawn from the analysis are less reliable.

-Comment: HEET - A non-gas pipe alternative is considered not feasible or not cost-effective if the costs of the installation plus operations and maintenance is not likely to be paid back over the measure’s lifetime, while factoring in any likely growth of local energy use along that street segment over that time period.
-During the first decade of the non-gas pipe alternatives, there should also be that costs will reduce over time.
-In other words a cost-curve reduction should be applied over the first few years while the gas companies learn to install non-gas pipe alternatives at scale.

 Additional Proposal:

 Depreciation of gas utility infrastructure

-Proposed by: LEAN/NCLC
+Proposed by: LEAN, NCLC

 Proposal Statement: The DPU should be directed to establish a planning docket to address depreciation of gas utility infrastructure.
 In addition to the cost recovery available through GSEP, gas utilities have also sought approval from the DPU to further accelerate this recovery via accelerated depreciation.
 Addressing all cost recovery questions related to gas infrastructure through a planning docket would provide an opportunity to examine all costs and impacts on rates, and to take steps to keep residential rates affordable.

-Supported by:
+Supported by: HEET

 Supporting Statements:

+HEET (with clarification): This is similar to the suggestion under the definition of eligible infrastructure replacement to “minimize stranded assets.”
+If the Department accelerates depreciation of gas assets, it should also create a phased plan to decommission them as they are paid off, in a way that maintains safety and reliability.
+Otherwise, it is possible the customers will have to rush to pay for these assets by 2050, while the assets continue to be used long past that point, producing emissions in the Commonwealth and revenue for the local gas utility.

 Opposed by: